×

 Get Quote

 "This is a Catholic country.
 Most individuals seem accepting of differences unless you are from a Latin country.
 As an American with very little Spanish language capability, they are very helpful and go out of their way to help me.
 Typically Latins are thought of and treated as the hired help.
 It does not matter how they are dressed or how much jewelry they have on...still just hired help.
 Fortunately if problems arise in stores or restaurants, each establishment has a complaint book.
 If you ask to make a complaint, they must give it to you.
 Normally, the attitude changes when you ask for this book.
-They police can shut the place down if they do not have the book to give you," remarked another expat who made the move to Madrid, Spain.
+They police can shut the place down if they do not have the book to give you," explained one expat living in Madrid, Spain.

 Other Questions: